 5. Clogged air filter

-One of the most important parts of your lawn mower is the air filter, and it goes through a lot of abuse every time you use it.
+One of the most important parts of your lawn mower is the air filter, which goes through a lot of abuse every time you use it.

 Air filters prevent dust and debris from entering the engine.
 When it accumulates too much, air can no longer enter the engine to keep the gas burning.